Invoca/developer-docs/source/api_documentation/transactions_api/_network_param_table.rst

     - Phone Type
     - "Landline" or "Mobile" or empty string if type is unknown

-  * - name
-    - Name (Reported)
-    - [Call center integration only] Customer's full name as given to the call center.

   * - notes
     - Notes
     - Free-form notations on transaction